egginsect/sdcn/traffic_sign_classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the histogram of different classes in the data.
+We can see the dataset are highly imbalanced.

-![alt text][image1]
+![training_data_statics]

+Here are some examples of training data.

+![taining_image]

 ### Design and Test a Model Architecture